 Unfortunately for some, this anger doesn’t always go away when a person stops using.
-Some people may have struggled with this emotion for a large part of their life, whereas for others the emotion may revolve around the lingering effects of the substance abuse—even though they are in recovery, many people still contend with the after-effects and emotional impact of the substance abuse.
+Some people may have struggled with this emotion for a large part of their life, whereas for others the emotion may revolve around the lingering effects of the substance use—even though they are in recovery, many people still contend with the after-effects and emotional impact of the substance use.

 For many this is because it is the first time in a long time that they are dealing with their life without the influence of drugs or alcohol, so they’re seeing and feeling things more acutely.

 Anger Can Be Harmful For Your Health And Recovery